MS

 After admission: Official documents are required from all students who are admitted and enroll.
 Photocopies of certified records are not acceptable.
 International students enrolled in other U.S. institutions may have certified copies of all foreign records sent directly to the Office of Graduate Studies by their current school’s registrar office.

-- If applicant’s native language is not English, verification of English proficiency is required.
+- If applicant’s native language is not English, verification of English proficiency

 When sending TOEFL scores, our institution code is 6877 and a department code is not needed.